Novo-Network/bnbhackathon2024/README.md

 # BNB Chain Hackathon 2024

 Novo is a scaling infrastructure builder for Bitcoin.
-For the hackathon, the team has introduced BitERC, a new token protocol that allows native Bitcoin tokens to be compiled into smart contracts using Greenfield DA.
+For the hackathon, the team has introduced **BitERC**, a new token protocol that allows native Bitcoin inscriptions to be compiled into EVM smart contracts using Greenfield DA.

 ## BitERC Smart Contract Asset Protocol for Bitcoin Network
 https://github.com/Novo-Network/BitERC